leicester70/mentalify-mendle/README.md

 It is amateur work.
 Amateur work that I'm proud of.

 Also, I am taking this chance to learn GitHub Projects, Issues, and shit like pull requests.
-I always see them at work and need hand holding.
-Like what the fuck, I want to learn how to do it too.
+I always see them being used at my workplace and whenever I use it, I need hand holding.
+Like what the fuck, I want to learn how to do it properly too (without crashing anything or wasting people time reviewing my garbage).

 > Okay seriously, what is this used for?